-The Travel Association brings together visitors and partner businesses, and our task was to create a dynamic, easy-to-use tool that would maximize the traveler's experience and give each partner—from PIER 39, to SFO International Airport, to the Monterey Bay Aquarium to Alcatraz—a beautiful showcase to educate and entice visitors to learn more.
+The Travel Association brings together visitors and partner businesses.
+Our task was to create a dynamic, easy-to-use tool that would maximize the traveler's experience and give each partner—from PIER 39, to SFO International Airport, to the Monterey Bay Aquarium to Alcatraz—a beautiful showcase to educate and entice visitors to learn more.

 The result is an interactive website that inspires, connects and delivers.

 The new sanfrancisco.travel was completely made-over from the inside out.

 To meet our goal of simplifying and streamlining the user experience, we repackaged existing content and collapsed the navigation into just three categories—explore, plan and search.
 The idea was to turn the website into a travel-planning tool that could be used for individuals, group meetings and trade travel.